InnovationEvent/Instructions/README.md

 # InsureTech/Hartford  Oct 11, 2017

 1. Ensure you have Google Chrome installed on your machine

 2. Install MetaMask Chrome plugin using the instructions below

     https://metamask.io

-    Read and follow instructions in the document:  *MetaMask.pdf*
+3. Follow the instruction in the document:  *MetaMask.pdf*

 3. Install Node v6.x  [PLEASE DO NOT Install v7x or v8x]